Where Are iPhones Manufactured?

 The iPhone may be one of the most well-known modern products in the world.
 Since its inception, Apple has sold more than a billion units worth hundreds of billions of dollars.
 The iPhone has helped to revolutionize mobile phone trends and many individuals’ ways of life.
-However, users may not understand how manufacturers produce iPhones.
+However, users may not understand how manufacturers produce iPhones, or where iPhones are made.
 Take a glimpse into the world of iPhone manufacturing.

 Manufacturers at Apple source their materials from all over the world.
 In an attempt to offer the very best technology at the lowest possible price, they are willing to scour the globe.
 At the same time, they need to partner and work with companies whose component manufacturers have the capacity to produce on a massive scale.

 More than 200 companies around the world manufacture and supply Apple iPhone manufacturers with the components they need to produce the phones.
 These component manufacturers create the memory chips, glass screen interfaces, casings, cameras, and everything in between.
 And the countries where these manufacturers are located are also widely varied.
 Components come from companies in South Korea, China, Taiwan, Germany, Japan, India, and many other countries, including the United States.

 Where Does Apple Manufacture Their Products

 Most of these suppliers send their manufactured components to massive Apple manufacturing factories around the world for additional manufacturing and iPhone assembly.
 The components go to Apple manufacturing locations in China, the Czech Republic, Malaysia, Thailand, and South Korea among others.
 Although they’re located in many countries, however, all these manufacturing facilities are part of only two companies: Foxconn and Pegatron.
 These Taiwanese firms manage iPhone production and ensure the completed phones are delivered on time and with the quality standards Apple demands.